quicwg/ops-drafts/draft-ietf-quic-manageability.md

   Therefore, observers cannot reliably use it as an identifier for QUIC.

-- latency spin bit: The third-most-significant bit of the first octet in the short packet header for version 1.
+- latency spin bit: The third-most-significant bit of the first octet in the short header for version 1.
 The spin bit is set by endpoints such that tracking edge transitions can be used to passively observe end-to-end RTT.
 See
   {{spin-usage}} for further details.